Organisational Regulations of Physics Brawl Online

 12. Participants of the central round do not gain any legal right to any material or other prizes.

-13. The resolution of any disputable situations and problems, which aren’t specified in the Regulations or the Rules, is decided by the chief organiser or an organiser commissioned by the chief organiser.
+13. The resolution of any disputable situations and problems, which aren’t specified in the Regulations or the Rules, is decided by the head organizer or an organizer commissioned by the head organizer.

 PART THREE